 the mediterranean diet pyramid.

-A: Generally speaking, the Mediterranean diet is based on traditional foods and foodways from countries that surround the Mediterranean Sea.
+A: Generally speaking, the Mediterranean diet is based on traditional foods and foodways from countries surrounding the Mediterranean Sea.

 Q: From your experience and expertise as a dietician, what do you like about the Mediterranean Diet?
 Why is it beneficial for people?